Quickstart

 new StringContent(body, Encoding.UTF8, "application/json"));

-For a session, run the SRP-6a exchange against /v1/auth/srp/start and /v1/auth/srp/finish: send A, derive the shared key from the returned salt and B, then send M1.
+For a session, run the SRP-6a exchange against /v1/auth/srp/start and /v1/auth/srp/finish: send your account id and a, derive the shared key from the returned salt, b and handle, then send the handle and m1.
+The response carries a token you send as Authorization: Bearer <token>.
 The passphrase and Secret Key never leave the client.

 3Put a secret